ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "1937-11-05-ithaca-journal" "300" /%}}

-This moving tribute was authored by none other than E. D. Shurter, a Brookton native who was at different times, an attorney, a college professor and a nationally renowned orator and author.
+This moving tribute was authored by E. D. Shurter, a Brookton native who was at different times, an attorney, a college professor and a nationally renowned orator and author.
 This is Emily's only known obituary and is referenced elsewhere as such:

 {{% mefig "1937-11-11-ithaca-journal" "400" /%}}